 Supervisory Control and Data Acquisition (SCADA)

-• The SCADA software has been installed and tested and is operating in production mode.
+- Continued testing of the SCADA network has revealed issues that require additional troubleshooting; field crews are back on-site in early April 2022. - The SCADA software has been installed and tested and is operating in production mode.